-The precinct comprises the Urban Residential land use element together with a minor portion of the Open Space element, and is located towards the central part of the DCP area.
-It is broadly bounded by the Central East Residential Precinct (Plan No. 005) to the south, the Central Open Space Precinct (Precinct Plan No. 003) to the west, and future urban residential development to the north and east.
+Golf Course East 'A' Residential Precinct is located in the central part of the DCP area.
+The precinct predominantly comprises the Urban Residential Area land use element together with a part of the Open Space land use element.
+It is broadly bounded by the Cental East'C' Residential Precinct (Plan No. 011) to the south, the Clubhouse South Residential Precinct (Plan No. 012) and the Central Open Space Precinct (Plan No. 003) to the west, and Bridgeport Drive and Discovery Drive to the north and east respectively.
 The location of the precinct within the Structure Plan is shown on Figure 2.